 (1904 - 1906) Josep Battló i Casanovas commissioned Gaudi to build this apartment complex on the Passeig de Gràcia.
 Nothing in the building is angular; it's all flowing lines.
 The roof of Casa Batlló full of mosaics represents the back of a dragon.
 One of Antoni Gaudi's most beautiful UNESCO buildings.

-Read all about a visit to Casa Milà, also known as La Pedrera, 'the stone quarry', a building by Gaudí in Barcelona Spain.
-Visit Casa Milà, online tickets and opening hours for La Pedrera.
+Visit Casa Milà, also known as La Pedrera, 'the stone quarry', a house by Gaudí in Barcelona Spain.
+Tickets Casa Milà Gaudi, tours and opening hours for La Pedrera.

 Info & Tickets Casa Milà - La Pedrera in Barcelona